19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Danger Clock.md

 The clock starts at 20.
 Whenever a procedures instructs the GM to roll the [Danger Die](Danger%20Clock.md#Danger%20Die), they subtract the result from the clock.

+## Encounter

-When the clock reaches 0, an encounter occurs, and afterwards the clock resets to 20.
+**When the clock reaches 0, an encounter occurs, and afterwards the clock resets to 20.**

 When the clock becomes exactly 1, the party finds a clue about the next encounter.